Manresa State Beach

-rewards visitors with sweeping views of bluff-backed sand and sea, including the Santa Cruz Mountains to the northwest and the forested hills of the Monterey Peninsula to the southwest.
+Manresa State Beach rewards visitors with sweeping views of bluff-backed sand and sea, including the Santa Cruz Mountains to the northwest and the forested hills of the Monterey Peninsula to the southwest.
 Sunset and Manresa state beaches are approximately one mile apart on Highway 1.

-CAMPING—Tents only, no RVs.
+CAMPING—Tents only, no RVs, mid-May through September.
 Parking for over 60 walk-in tent sites at Manresa Uplands is in a separate lot near the campground.
 Pets must not be left unattended in campsites.
 One vehicle is included in camping fees.
 Additional funds may be collected on site for up to ONE additional vehicle at a nightly rate.
 Visit Reserve California to make campsite reservations.

 FISHING—Starry flounder, California halibut, barred surf perch, striped bass and surf smelt can be caught at Manresa.
 A sport-fishing license is required.